apache/doris/docs/en/docs/ecosystem/external-table/multi-catalog.md

 2. Restart FE and create a catalog with the `CREATE CATALOG` statement.

-    ```
+    HMS resource will read and analyze fe/conf/hive-site.xml
+    ```sql
-    CREATE CATALOG dlf PROPERTIES (
+    CREATE RESOURCE dlf_resource PROPERTIES (
         "type"="hms",
         "hive.metastore.uris" = "thrift://127.0.0.1:9083"
-    );
+    )

+    CREATE CATALOG dlf WITH RESOURCE dlf_resource;
     ```

     where `type` is fixed to `hms`.
 The value of `hive.metastore.uris` can be filled in at will, but it will not be used in practice.
 But it needs to be filled in the standard hive metastore thrift uri format.

     After that, the metadata under DLF can be accessed like a normal Hive MetaStore.

 ## Column Type Mapping